-Information about critical judgements made in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in the following note:
+Information about critical judgements made in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements is included in the following notes:

-- Note 2 (c) going concern assessment; - Note 3(e)(vi) and Note 4 establishing the criteria for determining whether credit risk on the financial asset has increased significantly since initial recognition, determining methodology for incorporating forward-looking information into measurement of ECL and selection and approval of models used to measure ECL.
+- Note 2 (c) going concern assessment; - Note 3(e)(vi) and Note 4 establishing the criteria for determining whether credit risk on a financial asset has increased significantly since initial recognition, determining the methodology for incorporating forward-looking information into measurement of ECL and selection and approval of models used to measure ECL.

-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities in the year ended 31 December 2020 is included in the following notes:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is included in the following notes:

-- Note 4 impairment of financial instruments: determining inputs into the ECL measurement model, including key assumptions used in estimating recoverable cash flows and incorporation of forward-looking information; - Note 13 valuation of land and buildings.
+- Note 4 impairment of financial instruments: determination of inputs into the ECL measurement model, including key assumptions used in estimating recoverable cash flows and incorporation of forward-looking information; - Note 13 valuation of land and buildings.